Academically/Intellectually Gifted Program (AIG) » Frequently Asked Questions

 A

-The differentiated services is provided by both the classroom teacher and/or the AIG specialist.
+The differentiated services are provided by both the classroom teacher and/or the AIG specialist.

 6) Q Is there something my child must do once he/she has been identified to continue to receive services year after year?

-A Once a child is identified AIG they will continue to receive AIG services in Davidson County Schools until their graduation from high school.
-Each year services are reviewed with the parent and student.
-Students will not be removed from the program unless written request from the parent for withdraw is received.
+Once a child is identified as AIG, they will continue to receive AIG services in Davidson County Schools until they graduate from high school.
+Each year, services are reviewed with the parent and student.
+Students will not be removed from the program unless a written request for withdrawal from the parent is received.

 7) Q Why is the program service delivery model in middle school different from the elementary school model?